boomsl4nger/mk8dx-tts-vis/README.md

 python -c "import timesheet as ts; ts.update_wr_csv('150cc')"
 ```

 Note that currently NITA WRs and 200cc standards are not supported, so will appear as missing in the timesheet.
-The Shrooms WRs were last updated 25/02/2025.
+The Shrooms WRs were last updated 25/02/2025; this isn't *fully* automated just yet, so best not to update the WRs unless you know what you're doing.

 ## Example Images
 Below are some images of what the project currently looks like!